 - Stops wage garnishments, stop lawsuits filed by creditors, stops harassing creditor phone calls, and stops automobile repossession.

 - At the conclusion of the Bankruptcy, remaining credit card debt, medical bills, or other unsecured debts, and some tax debts, are discharged (erased).

 - Stops all collection action.

 - Can stop foreclosure and allow a homeowner to catch up on mortgage arrears.

-- In some cases, allows a homeowner to “lien strip” or eliminate a second mortgage.
+- In some cases, allows a homeowner to “lien strip” or eliminate the second mortgage.

 - Creates an opportunity to catch up on missed car payments.